A (re-)introduction to the extensible shell

 1 file {command}

-This lets users redefine swaths of shell behavior.
-For example, the %write-history function is called to write a command to history after reading it.
+This lets users redefine large swaths of the shell's behavior.
+For example, the %write-history function is called by the shell to write a command to history after reading it.
 To make the shell avoid writing duplicate commands to history, one can write:

 let (write = $fn-%write-history; last-cmd = ())